MookingSpooker/ROM_AD_Project_321481/README.md

 #### Dbscan

 We were only able to use Dbscan with our smaller movie dataset, but when we tuned our `eps` and `min_samples` we noticed that we had way too many clusters.
 However, Plotting the data out showed that the data was well clustered and had a silhouette score of around 0.8.
 We decided to try to cluster these clusters in an effort to reduce the number of clusters.
 Using K-Means++, we were able to set the amount of final clusters we want.

+Performance of DBSCAN:
+- reasons for it being the best option based on testing.
+- the KDE map, hopkins statistic and pairwise distribution all indicate that the dataset as a whole does not contain clear cluster structure. (the point density forms a single continuos mass with no seperated peaks) however DBSCAN produces a high silhoutte score by discarding a large part of the data as noise, and cluster only the dense core regions.
+We launched evaluating test on this sub-set independently where even K-means achives a high silhoutte score (around 0.84) confirming that DBSCAN is not discovering true clusters, but rather exploiting density artifacts in the data.

 #### Higherarcical Clustering